Grounds For An Appeal

 Everyone makes mistakes—including judges and trial lawyers.
 That’s a big reason why the appeals process exists: to correct mistakes made by lower courts.
-Top-rated appeal attorney Nathan Swanson is highly experienced in appellate law.
+Top-rated attorney Nathan Swanson is highly experienced in appellate law.
 He knows the ins and outs of determining the best grounds for an appeal.

 The 7 Most Common Grounds for an Appeal

 Here are some of the most common reasons to appeal a case, and a brief description of each.
 But know that there are other errors of law and grounds for appeal beyond these common ones.
 Nathan Swanson is skilled to handle them all.

 Before a trial, there is a hearing to determine which evidence will or won’t be allowed at trial.
 The prosecution and defense each bring in their own evidence.
 Each usually objects to the opposing side’s evidence.
 The judge ultimately decides which evidence to allow at trial.
 But at trial, if a judge mistakenly excludes proper evidence, or allows improper evidence and the opposition objects, then this could be presented as a legal error on appeal.

 When law enforcement arrests someone without probable cause or a warrant (and the arrest doesn’t fall into an exception where a warrant is not required), then it is considered a false arrest.
 Also, if a faulty search warrant led to an arrest, then that also may be grounds for an appeal.

 3. Incorrect jury instructions.

 Jury instructions are how a judge advises the jury of the laws applicable to the case.
 This usually happens at the end of a trial.
 But if a judge fails to inform the jury of the correct application of the law, or fails to include all applicable laws for a verdict, then these are incorrect jury instructions and potential grounds for an appeal.